jenkinsci/behave-testresults-publisher-plugin/README.md

 # Publish pretty Html reports on [Jenkins](http://jenkins-ci.org/)

-This is a Java Jenkins plugin which publishes pretty html reports showing the results of Behave runs.
+This is a Python Jenkins plugin which publishes pretty html reports showing the results of Behave runs.

 ## Background